-As a therapist, I feel it is important to understand the reason an individual or couple has sought out therapy first.
-The reason will lead the therapy which generally encompasses a little of immediate problem while focusing on deeper issues.
+As a therapist, I feel it is important to understand the reason an individual, family, or couple has sought out therapy first.
+The reason will lead to the type of therapy needed, which generally encompasses focusing on the presenting problems and then exploring deeper issues.

 2.)
 Do you tend to lead the session, or follow my lead?

-As a therapist, I think it is important to identify where a client is to determine if they need me to lead the session or they are looking for a therapist to follow their lead.
-I am open to exploring what would work best for their needs.
-When working with couples it is important to lead more of the session allowing each participant time to express their feelings.
+As a therapist, I think it is important to identify where a client is to determine if they need me to lead the session or if they are looking for a therapist to follow their lead.
+I am open to exploring what works best for the needs of each client: When working with couples it is important to lead more often to allow both participants to feel heard.

 3.)
 What are your strengths as a therapist?

-My strengths as a therapist is hearing even the smallest of things being said as they may hold important information about a bigger issue.
-I bring compassion, caring, and non-biased therapy to support individual and couples needs.
+My strengths as a therapist are being mindful of even the smallest of things being said as they may hold important information about a bigger issue.
+I bring compassion, caring, and non-biased therapy to support individuals, families, and couples in need.

 4.)
 If you had one superpower, what would it be and why?

-The superpower I would love to have would be to breathe underwater.
-I am fascinated with the ocean from the creature that lives there to the beauty and peace of the water.
+I would love to have would be to breathe underwater as I am fascinated with the ocean, rivers, and lakes.

 5.)
 What makes you laugh?

-Silly things make me laugh…could be a joke from a child to a Funny commercial.
-Laughter brightens up everyone’s heart.
+Silly things make me laugh…could be a joke from a child to a funny commercial.
+Laughter brightens up our hearts.